shopsys/monorepo-tools/project-base/docs/introduction/installation-guide.md

 In order to create database extensions in PostgreSQL, one needs `superuser` role.
 By default, only `postgres` database user has this role.

 You may not want to run the application under database user with such escalated privileges.
-Fortunately it is sufficient to run the following the following commands with `superuser` role and then `DbFunctionsDataFixture` will no longer try to create the extension during application build:
+Fortunately, it is sufficient to run the following the following commands with `superuser` role and then `DbFunctionsDataFixture` will no longer try to create the extension during application build:
 ```
 psql --username postgres --dbname <database_name> --command "CREATE EXTENSION IF NOT EXISTS unaccent WITH SCHEMA pg_catalog"
 psql --username postgres --dbname <test_database_name> --command "CREATE EXTENSION IF NOT EXISTS unaccent WITH SCHEMA pg_catalog"